Stop Making Sense: Legacy

+Stop Making Sense is often regarded by critics and audiences as the greatest concert film of all time.

 The movie version of "Once in a Lifetime" appeared over the opening credits of the 1986 comedy film Down and Out in Beverly Hills.

 Stop Making Sense was parodied in an episode of the comedy series Documentary Now!.
-In the second-season episode "Final Transmission", the show sees the New Wave band Test Pattern play its final concert.
-It includes references to the staging and music styles of Talking Heads, with the band's lead singer (played by Fred Armisen) parodying Byrne.
-Gizmodo screened the episode to Frantz and Weymouth in a video released online, where they both expressed amusement and shock at the level of detail gone into parodying the film.
+In the second-season episode "Final Transmission", the show sees the new wave band Test Pattern play its final concert.
+It includes references to the staging and music styles of the Talking Heads, with the band's lead singer (played by Fred Armisen) parodying Byrne.
+Gizmodo screened the episode to Frantz and Weymouth in a video released online.
+They both expressed amusement and shock at the level of detail gone into parodying the film.

 The image of Byrne's big suit has been parodied on multiple occasions, including a spoof by Rich Hall impersonating Byrne and his big suit on an episode of Saturday Night Live.
 Byrne himself made light of his massive suit during an appearance on The Late Show with Stephen Colbert, where he appeared in a fake ad for "David Byrne's Giant Suit Emporium" promoting his new clothing store while insisting he did not sell giant suits like the one he wore in Stop Making Sense.
 Byrne makes an appearance in the children's musical comedy special John Mulaney & the Sack Lunch Bunch performing an original song alongside child performer Lexi Perkel.
 At one point, Byrne and Perkel wear matching pink suits, Perkel's being several sizes too large for her, in reference to Stop Making Sense.

 Stop Making Sense is regularly screened as a cult film in revival houses throughout the world.
 The Astor Theatre in Melbourne, Australia has made a tradition of playing it as part of a "Stop Making Sense Dance Party" every January since 2016.
 Dancing and audience participation is encouraged, with many turning up in costume and bringing props.

 In 2021, Stop Making Sense was selected for preservation in the United States National Film Registry by the Library of Congress as "culturally, historically, or aesthetically significant".

 In January 2024, A24 Music announced a tribute album called Everyone's Getting Involved: A Tribute to Talking Heads' Stop Making Sense, which was released on May 17.
 The album features 16 bands and artists, including the National, Paramore, Lorde, and Miley Cyrus, covering the Stop Making Sense setlist in order.